GLOBAL MARKETS-Stocks, bonds, commodities slump on likely end to Fed stimulus

 NEW YORK, June 20 Global equity markets, bond prices and commodities fell sharply on Thursday, a day after the Federal Reserve said the U.S. economy was growing strongly enough for it to begin slowing its unprecedented stimulus.

-The Fed's bond-buying program, often called quantitative easing, has lifted both the U.S. economy and world financial markets by pushing interest rates to historic lows.
+That stimulus has supported both the U.S. economy and world financial markets by pushing interest rates to historic lows.

 The economic data added to investors' fears that the era of easy money would soon wane.